orgua/PCB_design_optimizations/fine_pitch_components.rst

 - PCB-Constraint: paste mask reduction of ~ 30 % for 100 um Stencil but keep minimum width >= 5-6 x your largest paste balls (250 um for T3 Paste)
 - manual solder mask extension for fine-pitched components (to meet the min gap between pads)
 - manual paste pads for fine-pitched components (to meet minimum paste width)
+- custom footprints are generally a good idea

 Examples
 --------

 - usage of the suggestions from above for footprints
-- optimized for T3 Paste, 100 um Stencil
+- optimized for T3 Paste, 100 um Steel-Stencil
 - tested successfully with betalayout and eurocircuits

 SOT95 (TSOT23-6)